 What's the difference between an Ad Study in Smartly.io and on Ads Manager?

 There is no difference.
 Smartly.io uses Facebook's features to create the tests, so the methodology is fully aligned with Facebook's.
+In other words, Facebook ad testing with an Ad Study made in Smartly.io uses exactly the same testing process as one that is made on Ads Manager.
 Any Ad Study you create on Smartly.io exists also on Facebook, and vice versa.

 Why can't I see my Ad Study?